FAQ: Questions and answers all around the coronavirus

-This does not apply, for instance, to people who travel through a region at risk without stopping or who commute for the purpose of work.
-Further exceptions and information can be found at www.gesundheitsamt.bremen.de.
-For information on the regions listed as regions at risk, please visit www.rki.de.
+This does not apply, for instance, to people who have travelled through a high-risk area or virus variant region without stopping, who only make a transit through the country or who commute for the purpose of work.

 Infringements may be punished through fines, monetary penalties or imprisonment of up to two years or five years respectively.

 In case of non-observance or infringement of the statutory ordinance, there is a possibility of applying direct coercion (pursuant to § 11 et seqq. of the Bremen Administrative Enforcement Act).
 This means that the guests / participants may be banned from the venue, and that the venue or establishment may be closed.

 The catalogue of fines is available here.